ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 ##### Alert Description
 This alert monitors the number of withdrawal events that are considered normal in a chain.
 If the number of withdrawal events goes below a specified threshold, we trigger this alert.

-#### Investigation
-The investigation has two parts:
-1. Investigation to triage if the event is a true positive.
-2. Investigation to act.

-TODO: Detail the following steps.

 ### faultproof-withdrawal-forgery-detection-error-unhandled

 | **Network** | **Severity Level** | **Impact**                                          | **Cause**                               | **Actions**                                                                                     |